 “Why did you let him in?”

 “Because he’s a friend of Moses.”
-The excuse meant nothing to the patron, but he had never seen Charlton Heston part the Red Sea in THE TEN COMMANDMENTS.
+The excuse meant nothing to the patron.
+"I guess you never saw Charlton Heston part the Red Sea in THE TEN COMMANDMENTS."

-I signaled the bouncers or ‘videurs’ to escort out the clouchard and he cried out, “You can’t treat the friend of Moses like this.
-Just wait till I talk to Moses.
+I signaled the bouncers or ‘videurs’ to escort out my guest and the clouchard cried out, “You can’t treat the friend of Moses like this.
+Just wait until I speak to Moses.
 He has more plagues up his sleeves than I have fleas.”

 Nothing as evil as the killing of the first-born ever visited the Bains-Douches.

 Several weeks later I spotted the friend of Moses in Les Halles.
 He cursed everyone with damnation at the very popular Cafe Pere Tranquille.
 The junkie and drunks laughed at his predictions of doom.
 I looked to the sky.
 The madman pointed a finger at me.

 And I wished it were true, but I had been a non-believer since 1960>

 I gave him 20 francs.